minhthanhnguyen/ita-dataloader/README.md

     - AZURE_OAUTH_CLIENT_SECRET: Active Directory Client Secret
     - AZURE_STORAGE_ACCOUNT: Data Lake Storage Account
     - AZURE_STORAGE_ACCOUNT_KEY: Data Lake Storage Account Key
+    - DATAFACTORY_STATUS_URL: The URL that this repository provides when deployed (https://github.com/InternationalTradeAdministration/ita-datafactory-log-extractor)

 ## General Notes
  - The data-pipeline directory is not utilized in this project, it's a temporary backup of the Azure data-pipeline